-Officially asking your future father-in-law for his daughter’s hand is a signal of respect to him, to her, to tradition, and to the romantic institution of marriage.
+Officially asking your future father-in-law for his daughter’s hand is a signal of respect to him, to her, to tradition, and the romantic institution of marriage.

-With that said, you need to time your in-person visit to your girlfriend’s family such that …
+With that said, you need to time your in-person visit to your girlfriend’s family such that

 - her dad is available and able to commit quality time (be respectful of his work schedule);

 - Select a date and time when you know your girlfriend will be out of town or otherwise engaged as to not raise any suspicions.
-If you can trust your girlfriend’s best friend to keep a secret, I like the idea of sending them on a weekend-getaway together.
+If you can trust your girlfriend’s best friend to keep a secret, I like the idea of sending them on a weekend getaway together.
 Like this, you can visit your girlfriend’s family in peace of mind;

-According to a British survey, Christmas Eve is the most popular day of the year to propose … followed by Valentine’s Day and New Year’s Eve (interestingly, the same study maintains that 23% of women prefer that the proposal take place on Valentine’s Day).
+According to a British survey, Christmas Eve is the most popular day of the year to propose.
+Next up is Valentine’s Day, followed by New Year’s Eve, New Year’s Day, and the couple’s anniversary.

 With that in mind, pick a date with personal significance to you as a couple while paying attention to the following calendar-related considerations: